How South Jersey towns regulate Airbnb rentals

 “For these people coming in for one night, a weekend or a week, the few are spoiling it for the masses,” he said.

-Before the ordinance, Ventnor had no way to keep official track of multiple hosts using the online platform and file their contact information.
+Before the ordinance, Ventnor had no way to keep track of hosts using the online platform and file their contact information.

 “I think the ordinance is the first step on trying to get a handle and at least give the city and the police the knowledge of who is renting and who is using Airbnb,” Holtzman said.

-Airbnb stated that it recognizes the need for common-sense regulation of home-sharing and has worked with more than 400 municipalities to craft policy that fits both the needs of local government as well as those of our local hosts.
+Airbnb said it recognizes the need for common-sense regulation of home-sharing and has worked with more than 400 municipalities to craft policy that fits both the needs of local government and those of local hosts.

-“As a result, we can address transparency and public safety concerns, empower hosts to continue using their homes to make ends meet and help guests to visit new places all over the world,” Josh Meltzer, Head of Northeast Policy for Airbnb said.
+“As a result, we can address transparency and public safety concerns, empower hosts to continue using their homes to make ends meet and help guests to visit new places all over the world,” said Josh Meltzer, head of Northeast policy for Airbnb.

+After 30 years of vacations at Cape May hotels and bed-and-breakfasts, Douglas Henigan and h…

-It also stated that it runs background checks on hosts and guests in the U.S. looking for prior felony convictions, sex offender registrations and significant misdemeanors.
+Airbnb also said it runs background checks on hosts and guests in the U.S., looking for prior felony convictions, sex-offender registrations and significant misdemeanors.

-Airbnb recorded 140,318 guest arrivals in Atlantic, Cape Mayand Ocean counties this summer compared with 83,037 guest arrivals in total last summer.
+The company recorded 140,318 guest arrivals in Atlantic, Cape May and Ocean counties this summer compared with 83,037 guest arrivals in total last summer.

 “Everybody’s entitled to a little capitalism, to make a dollar, but not at the expense of our residents,” Biagi said.

-Ventnor officials will now also be able to issue summons and revoke the host’s mercantile license for repeat violations.
+Ventnor officials also will now be able to issue summonses and revoke a host’s mercantile license for repeat violations.

 “You hit an owner in the pocket with a summons or two that can range from hundreds to thousands of dollars, I think they start to understand that it's not cost effective or maybe they should start considering who they’re renting to and the type of people that are going into their property,” Biagi said.

-“I think it’ll change the culture a bit of how these individuals who are using their homes as a business to be more careful,” Holtzman said.

-Atlantic City Councilman Jesse Kurtz, who held a public forum two years ago with residents and stakeholders regarding short-term rentals, said that short-term rentals have even helped raise property values and interest in areas like the South Inlet and Lower Chealsea.
+Atlantic City Councilman Jesse Kurtz, who held a public forum two years ago with residents and stakeholders regarding short-term rentals, said they have helped raise property values and interest in neighborhoods like the South Inlet and Lower Chelsea.

 He said that while short-term rentals often act as a substitute for hotels, they lack some of the same security features.